GongWenwuu/GongWenwuu.github.io/index.md

 ## News and Updates

+- **May 2024：**I successfully passed my PhD research defense.
+If you are interested in my PhD research, please review the <a href="https://2024.ieeeicassp.org/"> slides </a>.
 - **Dec.
 2023：**One conference paper has been accepted by <a href="https://2024.ieeeicassp.org/"> ICASSP 2024 </a>.
 - **July 2023：**One conference paper has been accepted by <a href="https://2023.ieee-itsc.org/"> ITSC 2023 </a>.
 - **June 2023：**Happy to be sponsored by the International Training program for outstanding young scientific researchers of Guangdong Province.